24-Hour Urine Collection

 - Prolonged urinary tract blockage.

-- Nephrotic syndrome.
+syndrome.
 This health problem has several different causes.
-Symptoms include: protein in the
+Symptoms include protein in the

 urine, low protein in the blood, high cholesterol levels, and tissue swelling.

-makes the kidneys larger and, over time, takes over and destroys working kidney tissue.
+kidneys larger.
+Over time, it takes over and destroys working kidney tissue.

-- Screening for preeclampsia in pregnancy.
-Preeclampsia is a dangerous health problem that sometimes occurs in pregnancy.
-It
+for preeclampsia in pregnancy.
+Preeclampsia is a dangerous health problem that sometimes occurs in

 There may be other reasons for your healthcare provider to recommend 24-hour urine